liudf0716/apfree-wifidog/README.md

 > More features

-apfree-wifidog support https redirect, mac temporary-pass, ip,domain,pan-domain,white-mac,black-mac rule and etc. all these rule can be applied without restart wifidog
+apfree-wifidog support https redirect, mac temporary-pass, ip,domain,pan-domain,white-mac,black-mac rule and etc. all these rules can be applied without restarting wifidog

-> Compitable with wifidog
+> Compitable with wifidog authentication server

 ----